Oracle ended support for their ”native” Program Builder Eloqua-Salesforce integration as of February 1, 2021.

 - So, what’s next?

-Want even more from Stephanie and Bill?
+Want even more from our team?
 View their webinar on this very topic:

 Does this sunset affect you?

 If you’re still using the native Salesforce.com integration method in Eloqua, it does.